krisdaye/ArgumentParser/README.md

 9.  **Javadoc API**

-	ArgumentParse comes with a documented javadoc API for the whole library.
+	This library comes with a documented javadoc API for the whole library.
 The API is located at /build/docs/javadoc/index.html